 When it comes to creating a brand voice for your company, word choice matters.
+SEO and marketing are closely related in ensuring that potential customers find your business.
 The words you choose impact how customers perceive your company and whether they’ll buy your company’s products or services.
 Here are some things to keep in mind when it comes to word choice and how it relates to your company’s branding efforts.

 Even if certain words mean the same thing, they can have different connotations.
 For instance, “competent,” “skilled,” and “qualified” are synonyms of each other.
 However, we don’t perceive these words to mean the same thing.
 If you’re looking for a surgeon, you don’t want to choose a merely competent surgeon.
 You’d want one who’s qualified and skilled.

 Level of Service

 Word choice also impacts how customers perceive your company’s level of service.
 If your company aims to provide personalized, high-end service, words such as “affordable” or “fast” may not be the best ones to use.
 Customers looking for high-end service want to work with companies that provide “luxury” services with “attention to detail.”
 The converse is also true.
 If your company sells the most affordable products to customers who don’t want to spend a lot of money, words like “luxury” or “high end” would turn them away.
 Your seo and marketing strategy impacts your word choice and should match your company’s level of service.